-As part of an interview-series with alumni from Wittenborg University, we caught up with Ben Visser, a Dutchman who is a sales engineer in Ho Chi Minh City, Vietnam.
+As part of an interview-series with alumni from WUAS, we caught up with Ben Visser, a Dutchman who is a sales engineer in Ho Chi Minh City, Vietnam.
 Ben regularly hangs out with old classmates from Wittenborg who also live and work in the city.

 Chào ông Ben.
 Where in the Netherlands do you come from?

 Which year did you graduate from WUAS and which degree did you earn?

 I graduated in 2012 and graduated with an IBA in Economics and Management.